 On the astrophysical side, Ref.~\cite{Murase:2019xqi} proposed a time-domain search strategy for new neutrino interactions based on propagation-induced delays (“neutrino echoes”) from transient multimessenger sources.
 This idea provides a clean handle complementary to spectral probes and can be adapted to axion-mediated channels.
 A related axion-neutrino scenario was explored in Ref.~\cite{Reynoso_2022}, where high-energy neutrino propagation through ultralight ALP dark matter was studied and the importance of the assumed mass ordering/flavor structure was emphasized.

-In this work we take a complementary approach: rather than postulating an effective $g_{a\nu}$ in isolation, we derive the expected size and structure of the axion-neutrino coupling in minimal neutrino-mass frameworks and relate it to the axion-electron coupling, translating existing bounds on $g_{ae}$ into robust constraints on $g_{a\nu}$.
+In this work we take a complementary approach: rather than postulating an effective $g_{a\nu}$ in isolation, we parameterize the ALP coupling to the neutrino mass eigenstates in seesaw-inspired models and identify the benchmark assumptions under which bounds on $g_{ae}$ can be translated into bounds on $g_{a\nu}$.
 We then assess, at the order-of-magnitude level, the discovery prospects in representative astrophysical benchmarks.

 The paper is organized as follows.
 In Sec.~\ref{sec:mod} we discuss minimal SM extensions that give rise to axion-neutrino interactions.
 In Sec.~\ref{sec:data} we review representative constraints on $g_{ae}$ and translate them into bounds on the neutrino-axion coupling.
 In Sec.~\ref{sec:flux} we estimate the optical depths in two illustrative astrophysical scenarios.
 We briefly discuss our results in Sec.~\ref{sec:dis}.